arianaresi/RNA-seq-Project/README.md

 We recommend reading the [concept](https://github.com/arianaresi/RNA-seq-Project/tree/main/Important%20biological%20concepts) files to understand the biological context of this bioinformatics project.

+In the same way, we wrote the following [abstract](https://github.com/arianaresi/RNA-seq-Project/tree/main/Abstract) of our project.

 ## Overview

 **1. Raw Data**